Hybridity

 Hybridity, in its most basic sense, refers to mixture.
 The term originates from biology and was subsequently employed in linguistics and in racial theory in the nineteenth century.
 Its contemporary uses are scattered across numerous academic disciplines and is salient in popular culture.
 Hybridity is used in discourses about race, postcolonialism, identity, anti-racism and multiculturalism, and globalization, developed from its roots as a biological term.

 In biology

+In biology, a hybrid is the offspring resulting from combining the qualities of two organisms of different varieties, species or genera through sexual reproduction.
+Generally, it means that each cell has genetic material from two different organisms, whereas an individual where some cells are derived from a different organism is called a chimera.
+Hybrids are not always intermediates between their parents (such as in blending inheritance), but can show hybrid vigor, sometimes growing larger or taller than either parent.
+The concept of a hybrid is interpreted differently in animal and plant breeding, where there is interest in the individual parentage.
+In genetics, attention is focused on the numbers of chromosomes.
+In taxonomy, a key question is how closely related the parent species are.